Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 - **IP:** The account of the chosen Infrastructure Provider.
 - **Storage:** The total amount of storage allocated for use during the agreement.
 - **Activation Block:** Given the negotiable nature of agreements, the activation block is set in the future.
-- **Payment Plan:** This outlines the duration of each period within the agreement, specifying the start and end of each period.
+- **Payment Plan:** This outlines the duration of each period within the agreement, specifying the start and end of each period expressed in block numbers.

 The accompanying image outlines the agreement's periods as follows: